 NOTV ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of August 22, 2022 in the Class Action Filed on Behalf of Inotiv, Inc. Shareholders

-NEW YORK , July 19, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Inotiv, Inc. (NASDAQ: NOTV) alleging that the Company violated federal securities laws.
+NEW YORK, July 26, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Inotiv, Inc. (NASDAQ: NOTV) alleging that the Company violated federal securities laws.

 Class Period: September 21, 2021 to June 13, 2022